JeffreyRiggle/my-site/content/blog/text-adventure-beginnings/index.md

 ## The highlights

 So far, I have been very critical of all the work I have done.
 However, I would be remiss if I didn't point out the benefits.
 On the off chance a junior to mid-level developer finds the blog and reads it, I wouldn't want to give the impression that this was a completely wasted effort.
-While I may have some regrets about the features I chose to work on or the way the project was received, it was a very valuable learning lesson, even from a techinical level.
+While I may have some regrets about the features I chose to work on or the way I assumed the project would be received, it was a very valuable learning lesson, even from a techinical level.

 ### Learning JavaFX